Welcome to the third day of the FAS Informatics Bioinformatics Tips and Tricks Workshop!

 One of the most basic things you can do to a file is to view it.
 Indeed, looking at your data is an important part of each step of a bioinformatics workflow.

-Like samtools, bcftools has a dedicated view command.
+has a dedicated

-Exercise: 1.
-Run the code block below to view the top of the Amazon molly VCF file.
-2. Edit the bcftools view command to exclude the header from the output.
+the top of the Amazon molly VCF file.
+2. Edit thebcftools view

 ## Use the view command to display the VCF file, then edit it to exclude the header